qubeck78/tangerineA7_100/README.md

 - double PS-2 host controller for keyboard and mouse ( USB keyboards can be used in legacy PS2 mode )
 - bsp, libraries, software examples in Software directory

+System designed in VHDL, project maintained in Vivado 2023.1

 ![shell](./Doc/Shell.jpg)